 At Essex we are actively engaged in debates about the meaning of justice in the UK and beyond.
 Our Human Rights Centre is a recognised international leader.
 Through our work with the United Nations, governments, human rights organisations and corporations all over the world, we bring a global outlook to our teaching.

 At Essex we specialise in commercial law, public law, and human rights law.
-We are Top 20 in the UK for research excellence (REF 2014, mainstream universities, THE 2014), and we are ranked among the top 200 departments in the QS World University Rankings (2019).
+We are Top 20 in the UK for research excellence (REF 2014, mainstream universities, THE 2014), and we are ranked among the top 200 departments in the QS World University Rankings by Subject (2020).

 Your education extends beyond the university campus.
 We support you in expanding your education through offering the opportunity to spend a year or a term studying abroad at one of our partner universities.